davemaurer/daily_exercises/questions-and-answers/questions.md

 8. What is the difference between a local variable and an instance variable?

 9. How could you "extend" the life of a local variable if you needed to use that value in another method?
+Are you really extending the life of the variable, or are you simply transferring the value?

-10. Is a local variable without an assigned value legal in Ruby?
+10. Is a local variable, on a line, without an assigned value, legal in Ruby?
 How about an instance variable with no assigned value?

 11. When you see this: `random_thing` on a line by itself (inside of a method let's say), what are